 Java SE Runtime Environment 8 (or above) is required to be installed prior to use MSFragger-PD node.

-IMPORTANT: If you choose to use mzML format (instead of RAW), please DO NOT use “zlib compression” during file conversion because Proteome Discoverer currently does not support the compression function.
+IMPORTANT: If you choose to use mzML format (instead of RAW), DO NOT use “zlib compression” during file conversion because Proteome Discoverer currently does not support the compression function.
 An example of parameter setting in file conversion using ProteoWizard/MSconvert is shown in the Figure.

-- For searches with multiple PTMs (e.g. phosphorylation) or non-specific digestion searches, MSFragger requires a significant amount of RAM available.
+- For searches with multiple PTMs (e.g. phosphorylation) or non-specific digestion searches, MSFragger requires a significant amount of RAM.
 For such searches, we recommend at least 32Gb of memory, ideally 64Gb or more.
 For normal tryptic searches, or open searches, even 16Gb should be sufficient.
 If you would like to perform searches that require significant amount of RAM, we recommend that you use FragPipe instead.
-FragPipe provides an option for splitting the protein sequence database, thus circumventing the memory limitations.
+FragPipe provides an option for splitting the protein sequence database, circumventing the memory limitations.

 How to use